hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 During [fast synchronization](../../Concepts/Node-Types.md#run-a-full-node) for a full node, the Pending State Nodes count is the number of nodes yet to be downloaded, and it should change constantly.
-Pending State Nodes trend to 0 during fast sync and then goes to 0.
+Pending State Nodes trend to 0 during fast synchronization and then goes to 0.

 If the number stays constant, this could mean your node is not syncing against any peers.